Skip to main content

 Microphone Permissions

 The browser will prompt the user for microphone access.
-Handle the permission denied case:
+If access is denied, the Voice SDK emits an error event.
+Handle the permission denied case in your UI so the user understands why the call cannot start.

 Best Practices